-Low blood pressure is less common than high blood pressure, but for those affected is more likely to cause troublesome symptoms.
-Known as hypotension, low blood pressure is diagnosed when your blood pressure falls below 90/60 mmHg.
+Low blood pressure, or hypotension, is less common than high blood pressure, but for those affected low blood pressure is more likely to cause troublesome symptoms.
+Low blood pressure is diagnosed when your blood pressure falls below 90/60 mmHg.
 Just as a blood pressure that is too high can cause problems, so can a blood pressure that is too low.
-Low blood pressure causes include hypotension syndrome, standing up quickly, and even eating, as well as serious causes such as loss of blood and heart attack.

 Symptoms of low blood pressure

-Other symptoms of low blood pressure are less obvious and non-specific such as tiredness, headaches, anxiety, depression and poor concentration which, together, are sometimes known as hypotension syndrome.
+Other symptoms of low blood pressure are less obvious and non-specific such as tiredness, headaches, anxiety, depression and poor concentration which, together, are sometimes referred to as hypotension syndrome.

-All of the symptoms of low blood pressure result from reduced blood flow to the brain, so that brain cells do not receive all the oxygen and glucose they need to function properly.
+All of the symptoms of low blood pressure result from reduced blood flow to the brain.
+Low blood pressure means that brain cells do not receive all the oxygen and glucose they need to function properly.
 The severity of symptoms therefore depends on the suddenness and severity of the fall in blood pressure.

 Blood pressure is naturally low in some people, and this is sometimes hereditary – for example, because your kidneys are particularly good at flushing excess sodium from your body.